rinpharma/positconf-roundtables-2023/README.md

 - Building a case to invest our talent in contributing to open source
 - Measuring the positive impact of open source collaborations and contributions?

+You can contribute to the discussion about the final agenda via this collection of github discussions: https://github.com/rinpharma/positconf-roundtables-2023/discussions

 ## Audience

 These round tables are for you if: